Triangle Criterion: a mixed-state magic criterion with applications in distillation and detection: Discussion

 A further direction is to enhance the detection capability of the Triangle Criterion itself.
 For entanglement, the PPT criterion can be systematically strengthened by the symmetry-extension method~\cite{Doherty2004complete}, yielding a necessary and sufficient separability test at the cost of increased computational complexity.
 As shown in Theorem~\ref{thm:bound_magic}, the Triangle Criterion is in fact equivalent to first reducing the state to a single-qubit state and then testing its magic.
-In analogy with symmetry extensions, one can systematically enhance the Triangle Criterion by reducing the state to an effective system with a larger number of qubits, which improves detection power but requires more computational resources.
+This perspective naturally suggests a hierarchy of stronger criteria obtained by reducing the state to effective systems with progressively larger numbers of qubits.
+Such extensions can improve the detection power of the original Triangle Criterion and, at the same time, have a natural operational connection to magic distillation tasks targeting multi-qubit resource states, such as the CCZ state~\cite{shi2002both,Haah2018codesprotocols}.
+In addition, compared with the original Triangle Criterion, such multi-qubit extensions would naturally involve a broader class of stabilizer states in the construction of the criterion, including stabilizer pairs that are not nearest neighbours and may have mutual fidelity smaller than $1/2$.
+Similar to symmetry extensions for the PPT criterion, this stronger detection power is expected to come at the cost of increased computational complexity.

-We hope that our work will inspire further exploration of mixed-state magic detection and quantification, as well as multi-qubit magic distillation.
 Inspired by entanglement negativity based on the PPT criterion~\cite{VidalWerner2002Computable} and Wigner negativity~\cite{Kenfack2004WignerNegativity,Gross2006HudsonFiniteDim}, we define a magic measure, the \emph{Triangle Negativity}, based on our criterion:

 This measure fulfils the desired properties that $\mathcal{T}(\rho)>0$ if and only if there exists a stabilizer protocol that transforms $\rho$ into a single-qubit magic state, and it is invariant under Clifford unitaries.
 Since Theorem~\ref{thm:activation} shows that bound magic in the single-copy regime can be activated using two copies, the Triangle Negativity is not additive.
-A related question is whether bound magic state for single copy can always be activated given sufficiently many copies, in analogy with the activation of genuine multipartite entanglement~\cite{PalazuelosVicente2022GMEActivation}.
-Finally, we believe that the close analogy between the entanglement PPT criterion and the magic Triangle Criterion may point to deeper connections between entanglement and magic.

 \onecolumngrid